Ultranet (product)

+Ultranet was the subject of Operation Dunham, an investigation made by the Independent Broad-Based Anti-Corruption Commission into the development and rollout of Ultranet.
+This operation found corruption in the tender process, and laid charges against three individuals.
+It also reported that the cost of Ultranet potentially reached $240 million dollars, far more than the initial estimate of $60 million.

 Implementation

-"The Ultranet" was originally piloted in 22 schools in 2006 under the label 'Student@Centre'.

-The system was rolled out to all Victorian government schools throughout 2010.
+"The Ultranet" was originally piloted in 22 schools in 2006 under the label 'Student@Centre', and the system was rolled out to all Victorian government schools throughout 2010.

-Ultranet Coaches (Teachers employed to assist in the implementation of the ultranet in DEECD schools) were notified on Friday 6 May 2011 that at the end of that year their positions would no longer exist.
-Even with the decision not to renew contracts for Ultranet Coaches in Victorian government schools, there remained considerable speculation that DEECD was planning to 'sell off' the Ultranet to other education systems, including the Catholic sector.
-In addition to online comments and leaks, this speculation was also supported by the position of the Ultranet 'Business Owner'.
+"Ultranet Coaches", who were teachers employed to assist in the implementation of the ultranet in DEECD schools, were notified in May 2011 that at the end of that year their positions would no longer exist.
+This decision sparked speculation that DEECD was planning to 'sell off' the Ultranet to other education systems, including the Catholic sector.
+In addition to online comments and leaks, this speculation was also supported by the existence of the position of Ultranet 'Business Owner'.

-Features and Usability

-The Ultranet was divided into a number of sections including: